 Child custody is among the most contentious and emotional aspects of any divorce.
 Neither parent wants to lose time with the kids, but they must also juggle the realities of modern life.
 Anything from distance between parents to work schedules can make it impossible to share equal custody.

 If you’re involved in a custody battle, you need a firm that can help you work toward a fair, reasonable compromise.
 At The Law Offices of Mark S. Knutson, S.C., our lawyers have over 50 years of combined experience.
 We can help resolve your custody disputes amicably.
 When compromise is impossible, we can argue for you in court, proving that your continued involvement is best for your children.

-Ways of Determining Child Custody
+Ways of Determining Child Custody in Wisconsin